 The area_light keyword in POV-Ray creates sources that are rectangular in shape, sort of like a flat panel light.
 Rather than performing the complex calculations that would be required to model a true area light, it is approximated as an array of point light sources spread out over the area occupied by the light.
+The array-effect applies to shadows only.
+The object's illumination is still that of a point source.
 The intensity of each individual point light in the array is dimmed so that the total amount of light emitted by the light is equal to the light color specified in the declaration.
 The syntax is: